 When is the next curatorial residency?

-Residencies take place once a year for the duration of three months in the summer, following an open call for applications.
+Residencies take place once a year for the duration of two months in the summer, following an open call for applications.
 The next open call for applications is from December 15, 2022 through January 31, 2023 for residencies taking place from June 1 - July 31, 2023 at the International Studio and Curatorial Program (ISCP) in New York.

 Where does the residency take place?

 Depending on the partner residency, and whether the residency can be conducted remotely, participants may be based internationally or in the same location as the residency.
 Please check the requirements of each open call for details.